rustyscreeps/cargo-screeps/docs/initialization-header.md

 // If `new WebAssembly.Instance` times out, this will helpfully remain here to be reused next tick. let wasm_module = null;

+// Allow stack traces to have infinite length.
+This is in here purely so that it's presence and/or
+// value can be configured.
+The default limit for the number of lines in a stack trace is 10.
+Error.stackTraceLimit = Infinity;

 // This function does the initialization.
 It's separate from `module.exports.loop` so JS code can
 // run `module.exports.loop = wasm_initialize` to reset the WASM vm next tick.
 function wasm_initialize() {